 The COVID-19 pandemic created worldwide uncertainty and significantly and negatively impacted the global economy which caused significant uncertainty and volatility in global financial markets and the trading prices for the common stock of technology companies, including ours.
-As a result of the pandemic, from time to time government authorities imposed lockdowns and other restrictions.
 The pandemic impacted our workforce and the operations of our customers and suppliers.
-In response to the pandemic and related government measures, we implemented safety measures to protect our employees and contractors at our locations around the world.
+In response to the pandemic and related government measures, we implemented safety measures to protect our employees and contractors at our locations around the world and may be required to take similar action in the future.

-The potential impact that a future pandemic, epidemic, health crisis, or other outbreak of disease, including the emergence of new COVID-19 variants, could have on our business, results of operations, and financial condition, and on the other risk factors described in this "Risk Factors" section, remain unclear and difficult to predict.
+The potential impact that a future pandemic, epidemic, health crisis, or other outbreak of disease, including the emergence of new COVID-19 variants, could have on our business, results of operations, and financial condition, and on the other risk factors described in this "Risk Factors" section, may be difficult to predict.